top of page

 Some “experts” and “professionals” have deemed these books having sexually-explicit content as appropriate material for children; shouldn’t we trust their opinions?

-Not without due diligence and considerable forethought of the risks and the potential harms.
-There are lots of “experts” and “professionals” with differing opinions on nearly every subject—this subject is no different.
-Parents know their children best and are the ones who have the right to make these determinations.
-Our website and other communications help them to do that.
-It’s also why these issues should be handled on an individual basis and privately within the family, not within our public schools.
+Parents know their children best and have the right to make these decisions.
+Our website and other resources empower them to do so.
+That's why these sensitive issues should be handled on an individual basis and privately within the family, not within our public schools.

 Why do we support school choice?